Azure/azure-powershell/src/Accounts/Accounts/help/Get-AzAccessToken.md

 ## SYNOPSIS
 Get secure raw access token.
 When using -ResourceUrl, please make sure the value does match current Azure environment.
 You may refer to the value of `(Get-AzContext).Environment`.
-> **_NOTE:_**  The current default output type `PSAccessToken` is going to be deprecate.
-Please always use `-AsSecureString` to avoid the upcoming breaking change.
-After that the output turns to be `PSSecureAccessToken`, which contains `token` as a `SecureString`.
-Please refer to [Unprotect-SecureString](https://github.com/Azure/azure-powershell/blob/main/src/Aks/Aks.Autorest/utils/Unprotect-SecureString.ps1) for how to convert from `SecureString` to plain text.
+> **_NOTE:_**  The current default output token type is going to be changed from plain text `String` to `SecureString` for security.
+Please use `-AsSecureString` to migrate to the secure behaviour before the breaking change takes effects.

 ## SYNTAX